-Originally from Port Credit Ontario, Nick completed his undergraduate degree in Kinesiology at Queen’s University.
-In his 4th year Nick completed a thesis that compared traditional methods of prescribing exercise intensity to more practical approaches.
-Using acute exercise coupled with blood flow restriction, Nick’s MSc thesis will investigate the acute mechanisms that regulate mitochondrial biogenesis in human skeletal muscle.
+Peter completed his undergraduate degree in Kinesiology at Queen’s University in the spring of 2021.
+In his 4th year, Peter completed a systematic review that compared the effects of intensity vs volume of acute exercise on anabolic intramuscular signaling.
+Peter’s MSc will be focused on examining the acute mechanisms that regulate mitochondrial biogenesis in human skeletal muscle.

 Originally from Williamstown, Ontario, Kassia moved to Kingston, Ontario, to complete her BScH degree in Biology at Queen’s University.
 She is currently completing her MSc degree in muscle physiology with Dr. Brendon Gurd.
 When not in the lab, Kassia enjoys staying fit and spending time with her family and her cats.

 Born and raised in Bangladesh, Tanbira completed a degree in medicine at Dhaka University.
 She then moved to Kingston to pursue her MSc at Queen’s University under supervision of Brendon Gurd and Chris McGlory.

 Currently applying to physiotherapy and occupational therapy programs

 Working as a registered Kinesiologist at CBI physiotherapy and rehabilitation centre in Ottawa